 John Sweeney, executive vice president of retirement and investing strategies at Fidelity Investments, compares it to scheduling a visit with your doctor after going way too long between appointments.
 “You know they’re probably going to tell you to change your diet and exercise more,” he says.
 “But the reason the doctor will tell you that is that you can get back on track.”

 Consider these tips your prescription for taking back control of your financial future.

 Get a plan

 What’s the biggest difference between those people who feel confident about their retirement, and those who lack confidence?
-According to EBRI it’s participation in a workplace retirement plan, like a 401(k).
+According to the 2015 EBRI report, it’s participation in a workplace retirement plan, like a 401(k).

 That makes sense.
 When you’re in a workplace plan, you save automatically, with money coming out of every paycheck.
 If you have a plan available to you and you’re not enrolled, call the benefits manager today.

 If you don’t have a plan available, you can do it yourself with an IRA or Roth IRA, and set it up so that money is electronically transferred out of your checking account and into your retirement savings on a monthly basis.
 If you’re under 50, a monthly contribution of $500 will get you to a full $6,000 IRA contribution by year-end; if you’re 50-plus, your number is $583.33 (because your max is $7,000, including a $1,000 catch-up contribution).